Skip to content

 Bases: AbstractCapability[AgentDepsT]

-Capability that filters or modifies tool definitions using a callable.
+Capability that filters or modifies function tool definitions using a callable.

 from pydantic_ai import Agent, RunContext